fullstack-development/web3-roadmap/defi/stablecoins/stablecoins.md

 ## Questions:

 * What is a Stablecoin?
-Who neen them?
+Who need them?
 * What is Fiat-backed Stablecoins?
 What are pros and cons of it? how does the issuer earn?